 For example, if the costs of your materials are $75.00 and it took you 10 hours to complete at $20/hour, your starting price will be $275.00.

-Before you go and start pricing your art, there are more factors you will want to be aware of.
+Before you go and start pricing your art based on an hourly wage, there are more factors you will want to become familiar with.

 You might also find that your hourly wage will be different for the assorted sizes you offer.

 For example, your smaller pieces of art might sell for $100.00, while your larger pieces sell for $175.00.
 The time spent on the larger pieces and the cost of the materials might lower your hourly wage.
 This will all change the more popular you become.